How to clean an oven – 6 easy steps for a quick and thorough clean

 How to clean an oven with baking soda and vinegar

 So what is the best option for cleaning an oven if you don't want to use chemicals?
-Baking soda and vinegar, of course!
-This is one of our favorite, natural ways to give an oven a deep clean.
+Cleaning with baking soda and vinegar, of course!
+This is one of our favourite, natural ways to give an oven a deep clean.

-Using baking soda is also a great trick if you're planning how to clean a blender, or how to clean a stovetop, as its natural foaming quality and its acidity can really help to remove stubborn food types.
+Using baking soda is also a great trick if you're planning on cleaning the grease off your kitchen cabinets, as its natural foaming quality and acidity can really help to remove stubborn food types.

 But it’s worth noting that when using baking soda to clean the oven it will take more time than with a chemical cleaner, so just factor that into your cleaning routine – allowing a whole day ideally.